Discover the best things to do on a 4-day trip to Vienna

 Eat at a Wurstelstand

 You can find small stands selling sausages scattered across the whole city center.
 There are several options to choose from, but I’d recommend you try Kasekrainer, which is a large, thick sausage filled with small chunks of cheese (Kaze in German, hence the name).
-It is usually served with different types of mustard and a small slice of bread.

 Visit St. Stephen’s Cathedral

-St. Stephen’s Cathedral (Stephansdom) is one of Vienna’s most recognizable symbols.
-It is located in Stephansplatz square.
-You can get separate tickets to visit the cathedral, the catacombs, south, and north tower, or buy a combo ticket for all.
+You can get separate tickets to visit the cathedral, the catacombs, the south, and north towers, or buy a combo ticket for all.

-Enjoy a low sugar ice cream at a 2D gelato shop
+Enjoy a low-sugar ice cream at a 2D gelato shop

 Helliundleo will make you grab your camera as soon as you spot it because of its 2D design.
 You can find this trendy ice cream shop at Rotenturmstraße 16-18, 1010 Wien.
-Their products are low sugar which is an added bonus.

-Have coffee in an icecream cone
+Have coffee in an ice cream cone

 It’s time for a coffee break and Fenster Cafe has the best coffee-to-go in Vienna!
 Their specialty, called Fensterccino is served in an ice cream cone coated with chocolate.
-But be aware that there are no seats available (just take-away) and they only accept cards.
+I was actually worried that the cone would eventually soak with the coffee, but the chocolate held it together very well.

 On the 2nd day of your trip, you will combine history with having fun.
 The sites listed below are grouped together in an order that will make visiting them easier.